BIRP Notes Template: Free Editable Format and Examples

 How Commure Scribe Speeds Up Your BIRP Notes

-The clinician reviews, edits, and finalizes before anything posts.
+The clinician always has the option to review, edit and finalize before anything posts.
 That keeps clinical reasoning, diagnoses, and the final BIRP notes in the clinician's hands.
 Clinicians report a 43-second average chart close time, which lets them put down the computer and actively listen during the next session.

 Commure Scribe is HIPAA compliant, SOC 2 certified, with onshore data storage.
 Transcription runs at 99.4% accuracy across 90 languages with automatic detection.
 Medium and large group practices get one-click sync with one of 60+ EHR integrations.
 Solo and small behavioral health practices copy and paste the finalized note into their EHR.